 Choosing Single-Flute and O-Flute End Mills for Plastics & Soft Materials

-This guide focuses on tool selection for plastics and soft materials.
-For general flute count selection in metals, see the 2-Flute vs 3+ Flute guide under "Guides & Charts".
+This guide focuses on tool selection for plastics and soft materials, including aluminum and composites.
+For general flute count selection in harder metals, see the 2-Flute vs 3+ Flute guide under "Guides & Charts".

 Choosing Single-Flute and O-Flute End Mills for Plastics & Soft Materials